 - Price: Horse stall mats are typically inexpensive.

 - Shock absorbency: These mats can absorb a high level of impact.
-This makes them great for hardcore exercise programs like P90X, plyometrics and T25.
+This makes them great for hardcore exercise programs like P90X, plyometrics, and T25.

 - Water-resistant: One of the best things about rubber flooring is that it is extremely slip-resistant and water-resistant.
-You don’t have to worry about slipping and sliding around if you get a little sweaty.

-Cons of Horse Stall Mats for Gym Flooring
+Cons of Horse Stall Mats

-What are Gym Mats?
+What are Rubber Gym Floor Mats?

 Here’s what you get with a high-quality, premium rubber mat: